vulsdoc/vuls/docs/install-manually.md

 ## Deploy gost

 [gost (go-security-tracker)](https://github.com/knqyf263/gost)
-> New version Vuls 0.5.0 now possible to detect vulnerabilities that patches have not been published from distributors using new datasource named gost.
+> version Vuls 0.5.0 now possible to detect vulnerabilities that patches have not been published from distributors using new datasource named gost.

 ```bash